 Buying a franchise means you needn't think of an original business idea or start completely from scratch.
 Instead you benefit from the reputation, experience and expertise of an established business franchise.

 For financial and reputation reasons, franchisors want their franchisees to succeed, which is why they provide support through training, product development, marketing, advertising and management services.

 Franchisees usually enjoy exclusive rights within their territory.
 Some banks can also be more willing to lend to those seeking to buy into a reputable franchise.

-In relative terms. buying into a successful business franchise is expensive.
+Buying into a successful business franchise can be expensive.
 Franchisees pay the franchisor an initial fee up front and an ongoing fee thereafter (sometimes a percentage of turnover).
-Fees can be concealed within mark-up on supplies, which must be bought from the franchisor.
+Fees can be concealed within mark-up on supplies, which usually must be bought from the franchisor.
 Higher-profile business franchises charge considerably more.

-Also on the downside, there’s a risk the franchisor might go out of business or impose significant changes (eg a new brand identity), which can be expensive and disruptive.
-Potentially, the failings of other franchisees in the group could impact negatively on your reputation, while your options could be limited by the franchisor should you wish to sell up.
+Also, there's a risk in some cases that the franchisor might go out of business, change onwership or impose significant changes (eg a new brand identity), which can be expensive and disruptive.
+Potentially, the failings of other franchisees in the network could impact negatively on your reputation, while your options could be limited by the franchisor should you wish to sell up.

 And although franchises can fail just as any other small business, if you're not comfortable with risk, buying a franchise could provide more acceptable odds of success.

-If you’re interested in buying a franchise, carefully consider all franchise opportunities before parting with any money – and seek professional guidance before you sign up.
+If you're interested in buying a franchise, carefully consider all franchise opportunities before parting with any money – and seek professional guidance before you sign up.
+Also speak to other memebers of the network.
 There are many business franchise opportunities available, but you need to be sure franchising is the best option for you.
 Visit the British Franchise Association website for advice.